Diane Currie Sam

 As a storyteller, I want to weave in interesting characters, raise the stakes, allow the audience to feel rising tensions, to create a story with complexity and depth.
 A story with emotion, with music that ties it all together and creates a moving experience for the audience.

 So that's how it all started.
 With a feeling of helpless fury.
-With reading about an inspiring man who risked it all, and an obsessive thought that maybe I could write a story that might make a difference.
+With reading about a group of inspiring activists who put themselves on the line, and an obsessive thought that maybe I could write a story that might make a difference.

 Share this Post!